mobvoi/ticdesign/README.md

 [中文](README.zh.md)

-Using TicDesign, you can make your wear App full of elegant user interaction, and follow the Ticwear [Design Guide][ticwear-design].
-If your App running on Ticwatch, Tickle is also built in to interaction with your App.
+Using TicDesign, you can make your wear App full of elegant user interaction, following the Ticwear [Design Guide][ticwear-design].
+If your App runs on Ticwatch, Tickle support is also built in to interact with your App.

 <img src="art/settings.png" width="320">
 <img src="art/delay-confirm-dialog.png" width="320">

-Checkout [TicDesign website][ticdesign-site] for how we think of UX on watch, and how to use the TicDesign.
+Check out [TicDesign website][ticdesign-site] to see how we think of UX on watch, and how to use the TicDesign.

 # How to Use